GagandeipSingh/EventMate/README.md

 **Real-Time Communication:**

--Send messages to event organizers.
+Send messages to event organizers.
 -Receive replies and notifications.

 **Timely Updates and Notifications:**
 -Stay informed about event changes and announcements.
 -Receive reminders about deadlines and important dates.